JasperFx/marten/docs/documents/plv8.md

 ### Document Transformations

 The persisted JSON documents in Marten are a reflection of your .Net classes.
-Great, that makes it absurdly easy to keep the database schema in synch with your application code at development time -- especially compared to the typical development process against a relational database.
+Great, that makes it absurdly easy to keep the database schema in sync with your application code at development time -- especially compared to the typical development process against a relational database.
 However, what happens when you really do need to make breaking changes or additions to a document type but you already have loads of persisted documents in your Marten database with the old structure?